 Kickoff Minus 1:45

 Rally on Trousdale.
 Thousands gather on campus for picnics and this rally.
 Unfortunately, for the first rally, you’ll have a hard time getting into a spot where you’ll be able to see your student.
 Once the band arrives, it’s pretty hard to move around.
 (In general, the band lines up the opposite way they lined up at the Heritage Hall warm-up.
 So if your student is on the north side of the Heritage Hall steps, he/she will be on the south side of Trousdale.
-They perform towards the east, towards Doheny, so you’ll want to be on that side.)
+They perform toward the east, toward Doheny, so you’ll want to be on that side.)

 After the rally, the band marches to the Coliseum.
 Follow them.
 (You won’t have much choice since the crowd will carry you that way.)
 As you approach the southern edge of campus, you’ll hear a strange, banging sound.
 That’s superstitious people kicking the base of the USC flag pole for game good luck.